AJLeuer/GHelper/ReadMe.md

 Some of the things that G Hub cannot currently do, but that I hope for G Helper to be able to do, include but are not limited to:
 * Deleting an application profile
+* Renaming a profile
 * Setting custom application and profile images
 * Providing a more clear and obvious way for the user to see which profile is currently active for a given application
 * Allowing the user to see (and possibly edit) application and profile metadata that is stored by G Hub behind the scenes but not exposed through G Hub's UI

+_Disclaimer: the developer of this software is not affiliated with Logitech International S.A._

-(For the time being, this ReadMe is being used mainly to store notes and observations about things discovered in the process of attempting to reverse-engineer GHub's behavior)
+(The following section is for notes and observations about things discovered in the process of attempting to reverse-engineer GHub's behavior)